A spouse is a legally wedded husband or wife.

 There is no minimum age for a U.S. sponsor (petitioner) to file a petition for a spouse.
 However, you must be at least 18 years of age and have a residence (domicile) in the U.S. before you can sign the Affidavit of Support (Form I-864 or I-864EZ).
 This form is required for an immigrant visa for a spouse and other relatives of U.S. sponsors.

 Yes.
-As a U.S. sponsor/petitioner, you must maintain your principal residence (also called domicile) in the U.S., which is where you plan to live for the foreseeable future.
-Living in the U.S. is required for a U.S. sponsor to file the Affidavit of Support, with few exceptions.
+As a U.S. sponsor/petitioner, you must maintain your principal residence (also called domicile) in the United States, which is where you plan to live for the foreseeable future.
+Living in the United States is required for a U.S. sponsor to file the Affidavit of Support, with few exceptions.
 To learn more, review the Affidavit of Support (I-864 or I-864EZ) Instructions.

 If you filed a petition for your spouse when you were a lawful permanent resident (LPR), and you are now a U.S. citizen, you must upgrade the petition from family second preference (F2) to immediate relative (IR).
 You can do this by sending proof of your U.S. citizenship to the National Visa Center (NVC).
 You should send:

 After USCIS approves the petition, it is sent to the National Visa Center (NVC).
-Once received, the NVC will assign a case number for the petition and send the Choice of Address and Agent form to the applicant, if an attorney or agent will be used.
-(NOTE: If you already have an attorney, the NVC will not send you this form.)
-NVC will begin pre-processing the applicant’s case by providing the applicant and petitioner with instructions to submit the appropriate fees.
+Once received, the NVC will assign a case number for the petition and instruct the applicant to complete Form DS-261, Choice of Address and Agent.
+(NOTE: If you already have an attorney, the NVC will not instruct you to complete Form DS-261.)
+The NVC will begin pre-processing the applicant’s case by providing the applicant and petitioner with instructions to submit the appropriate fees.
 After the appropriate fees are paid, the NVC will request that the applicant submit the necessary immigrant visa documents, including the Affidavit of Support, application forms, civil documents, and more.
 Learn more about National Visa Center visa case processing.